Overview

 Mobile crane operators are skilled tradespeople who are self-motivated and enjoy working independently.

-• coordination and manual dexterity
+• be coordinated and have manual dexterity

-• good vision
+• have good vision

-• a commitment to safe work habits
+• be committed to maintaining safe work habits.

 This is a Red Seal Endorsed trade – a recognizable standard that allows tradespeople to work across Canada.